puppetlabs/puppet-docs/cheatsheets/core_types_cheatsheet.md

 #### Attributes to Limit When a Command Should Run

 * [`creates`](https://docs.puppetlabs.com/references/latest/type.html#exec-attribute-creates) -- A file to look for before running the command.
-The command will only run if the file doesn’t exist.
+The command only runs if the file doesn’t exist.
-* [`refreshonly`](https://docs.puppetlabs.com/references/latest/type.html#exec-attribute-refreshonly) -- If `true`, the command will only run if a resource it subscribes to (or a resource which notifies it) has changed.
+* [`refreshonly`](https://docs.puppetlabs.com/references/latest/type.html#exec-attribute-refreshonly) -- If `true`, the command only run if a resource it subscribes to (or a resource which notifies it) has changed.
 * [`onlyif`](https://docs.puppetlabs.com/references/latest/type.html#exec-attribute-onlyif) -- A command or array of commands; if any have a non-zero return value, the command won't run.
 * [`unless`](https://docs.puppetlabs.com/references/latest/type.html#exec-attribute-unless) -- The opposite of onlyif.